 Bills that the Welsh Government will bring forward in 2014/2015.Learn more »

 The Wales for Africa grant supports projects that build mutually beneficial links between Wales and Sub-Saharan Africa.

 The 1st Supplementary Budget proposes a number of changes to the Final Budget for 2014-15, which was published in December 2013.Learn more »

 - Statistics & Research

-- 1.69 million patients were recorded as having been treated in the 24 months before 31 December 2013 amounting to 54.9 per cent of the population, 64.5 per cent of the child population (under 18 years old) and 52.4 per cent of the adult population (18 years or over).
-This is a slight increase from the same period last year, when 54.7 per cent of the population was treated.
+- 1.7 million Patients were recorded as having been treated in the 24 months before 31 March 2014 amounting to 54.7 per cent of the population.
+64.6 per cent of the child (under 18 years) and 52.2 per cent of the adult population (18 years or over) were treated in the previous 24 months.

 Tel: 029 2082 5064